Their Cooperation With Police May Protect Osundairo Brothers From Legal Trouble Following Smollett Case

 It became clear that Smollett was going to let the brothers go to jail if it meant that his story looked more authentic.
 Thus, the brothers told police everything and were released from custody.

-Chicago-based defense attorney Gal Pissetzky, believes police are more focused on going after Smollett than the Osundairo brothers.
+Chicago-based defense attorney Gal Pissetzky believes police are more focused on going after Smollett than the Osundairo brothers.

 “I don’t think they are going to bother spending resources on charging them.
 They would rather get the big fish, Smollett.”

 Whether or not the brothers are held accountable for the part they played in the hoax is dependent on several factors that have not yet been made clear.
 Police haven’t revealed whether or not the brothers knew how far Smollett was going to take the hoax before becoming involved.
-The actor’s motive for staging the entire thing was reportedly to get more publicity and be awarded a higher salary at NBC.
+The actor’s motive for staging the entire thing was reportedly to get more publicity and be awarded a higher salary at Fox.
 If the Osundairo brothers were aware of this, they could be wrapped up in a charge of conspiracy.

 If the brothers are charged in the case, it likely won’t be because of any injuries they caused Smollett.
 Smollett was almost entirely uninjured during the staged attack.
 Reports saying the actor suffered broken ribs as a result of the incident were later proven false.
 Photographs do show Smollett with small cuts on his face, however police now believe these could have been self-inflicted.